 - Rides: Meet the ride requirements visible in your In-app Driver Console and Driver Dashboard.
 These requirements may include giving a certain number of peak rides.

-- Acceptance Rate: Have a 90% acceptance rate for the week
+- Acceptance Rate: Some offers may require you to maintain a 90% acceptance rate for the week

 We’ll calculate your Power Driver Bonus at the end of the week (Monday at 4:59 AM local time) and add it to your weekly deposit, which is started on Tuesdays.
 Heads up: depending on your bank, you may not see the deposit until up to seven days later.
 This happens when your personal bank is still processing the deposit.